TRANSITION-AGED FOSTER YOUTH POLICY AND PRACTICE EFFORTS

 ESTABLISHING NEW PRIORITIES

-2022 was a year of great strides for transition-aged foster youth in Mississippi, but significant work remains to ensure all foster youth have the resources and supports needed to successfully transition to independence and responsible adult lives.
-We have identified the following 2023-2024 reform priorities:
+We’ve made great strides for transition-aged foster youth in Mississippi, but significant work remains to ensure all foster youth have the resources and supports needed to successfully transition to independence and responsible adult lives.
+We are currently working on our 2026 policy priorities.

 • Image: Members of Mississippi Youth Voice, advocates, foster youth, and our Mississippi Site Director Samantha Kalahar (middle) at the Mississippi State Capitol, February 3rd, 2022.